telerik/kendo-draggable/README.md

 Dragging elements with text in them will activate the browser text selection, which, in most cases, is not desirable.

-To avoid this, use [`user-select: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select).
+To avoid this, use [`user-select: none`](https://developer.mozilla.org/en-US/docs/Web/CSS/user-select) CSS property with its respective browser prefixes.

 ### Browser Support